HoursDEV01/Hours/README.md

 Hours Core integration/staging tree
 =====================================
+01/23/2026
+Work has started on converting to the 0.21.4 codebase.
+MWEB will not be included on this version but can be looked at in furture updates.
+Testing will be performed on additional nodes but mining cannot occur on them until an official release date and nodes are updated.

 01/2026 Update
 Hours port for BITCOINJ is nearing completion allowing for others to use in their Java/Android projects.